dacr/code-examples-manager/README.md

 publish mechanisms to github.com (gists) or gitlab.com (snippets).

-All my code examples (my programming knowledge base) are now shared using this tool, you take look to [my public gists overview on github][mygists] to illustrate the publishing work achieved by CEM.
+All my code examples (my programming knowledge base) are now shared using this tool, you can take a look to [my public gists overview on github][mygists] to illustrate the publishing work achieved by CEM.

 The origin of this tool comes from [this talk][ac2019talk] originally presented at [AlpesCraft 2019][ac2019].